OleSpjeldnas/spjoleh.com/src/content/articles/2024-05-28-two-phase-render.md

 ---
 title: Domains are the opposite of rollups
 published: 2025-08-14
-summary: Why delta domains are more capable than rollups, not simpler.
+summary: delta domains are not simpler than blockchains, they're better
 ---

 If you squint, delta looks a lot like some kind of L1-L2 rollup ecosystem like Ethereum or Celestia.
 When we were raising our seed a bit more than a year ago, investors (the ones who liked us) would often say things like “this is what rollup-centric Ethereum would have been if it was designed today”.
 In the same way that rollups make it easy for anyone to deploy a blockchain, turning your existing app into a delta domain would be as simple as adding a few lines of APIs.

 But this is totally wrong.
 The reality is that delta enables *more*, not less advanced verifiable systems and applications than blockchains. delta does not solve the problem of deploying a blockchain with minimal development work and opex.
-For this, you should build a rollup, and more specifically use a service such as Conduit or Evolve.
+For this, you should build a rollup, and more specifically use a service such as [Conduit](https://www.conduit.xyz/) or [Evolve](https://ev.xyz/).
 Deploy a blockchain in 30 seconds.

 In contrast, delta domains are not simpler than blockchains.
 They’re more powerful.
 While you *could* make a basic rollup-like execution environment, delta enables you to do so much more.
 Domains are more expressive, flexible, and scalable than blockchains; they can internalize enormously heavy Web2 machinery like weather simulation models or AI, or Web3 machinery such as indexers, on-/off-ramps, and bridges; they can ingest huge amounts of data at the latency of the internet without relying on oracles; and so on.